benjaminingreens/org/README.md

 Optional arguments/flags for `org create note` are:

 `-c`, `--category`: This specifies the workspace destination for the note.
 For example, using `personal` will place the note in the `personal_org/notes` sub-directory
-`-tg`, `--tags`: Tags for the note, with `/` as a delimiter `-s`, `--status`: The status of the todo item.
+`-tg`, `--tags`: Tags for the note, with `/` as a delimiter
+`-s`, `--status`: The status of the todo item.
 Must be one of: ['Not started', 'Done', 'In progress', 'Dependent', 'Blocked', 'Unknown', 'Redundant', 'Not done']
 `-d`, `--deadline`: The deadline, if it exists, for the todo item.
 Must be in one of the following formats: [YYYY-MM-DD, YYYY-MM-DD@HH:MM]
-`-a`, `--assignee`: One or more assignees for the todo item, with `/` as a delimiter.
+`-a`, `--assignee`: One or more assignees for the todo item, with `/` as a delimiter
 `-u`, `--urgency`: An urgency level for the todo item.
-Must be one of: ['Urgent', 'Not urgent'] `-i`, `--important`: An importance level for the todo item.
+Must be one of: ['Urgent', 'Not urgent']
+`-i`, `--important`: An importance level for the todo item.
 Must be one of ['Important', 'Not important']

 Here is another example for creating a todo item: `org create todo -s "In progress" -tg writing/thesis Finish writing fifth chapter`

 ### `org create event...`

 Minimum required syntax:
 `org create event` `-st YYYY-MM-DD` or `-st YYYY-MM-DD@HH:MM` `content`

 `org create event -st 2025-03-12 nathans wedding`: This will create an event markdown file with the following YAML front matter: